perioden/perioden.io/dental-implants-periodontist/cost-of-dental-implants.md

 <h3>Dental Implants</h3>
 <p></p>

 <p>Dr. Roy has taken several years of advanced training in Dental Implants and have provided long term successful Dental Implants with high esthetic results in number of patients.
-He use guided surgery which is planned digitally and allows a precise surgical placement of implants.
+He use <b>guided surgery</b> which is planned digitally and allows a <b>precise surgical placement of implants</b>.
 An Implant placed in the centre of the missing tooth allows proper distribution of the chewing load and gives pleasant look. </p>

 <p>Replacing teeth with Dental Implants is a better treatment than many other traditional methods.
 The implants are screw like structure which are placed within the jaw bone.
 The implants act like the roots of teeth and provide support to the crown (missing teeth).
 The results with dental implants look, feel and function like natural teeth. </p>